cloneofsimo/paint-with-words-sd/README.md

 </p>
 <!-- #endregion -->

-where the top row show the example of editing moon size by inpainting.
+where the top row shows the example of editing moon size by inpainting.
-The bottom row shows the example of re-synthesize the moon by using the same "input color map".
+The bottom row shows the example of re-synthesize the moon by inpainting with the original "input color map" for text-image paint-with-word.

 Example